Tamim Iqbal: Early and personal life

-Tamim was born to Iqbal Khan and Nusrat Iqbal Khan, in the port city of Chittagong.
-His paternal Khan family is a prestigious family in the city, with ancestry from Bihar.
+Tamim was born to Iqbal Khan (d.
+2000) and Nusrat Iqbal Khan, in the port city of Chittagong.
+His paternal Khan family is a prestigious family in the city, his ancestors arrived to Chittagong from Bihar.
 His maternal family belongs to Salempur in Uttar Pradesh.
-Tamim is the brother of Nafees Iqbal and the nephew of Akram Khan, who both played Test cricket for Bangladesh.
+Tamim is the brother of Nafees Iqbal and the nephew of Akram Khan, both of whom played Test cricket for Bangladesh.

 Tamim's father, Iqbal, used to host small cricket tournaments to help his sons train and get better in cricket.
 His brother Nafees, a former national team cricketer, in an interview said, "Tamim was the more talented one.
 When Tamim was 12 or 13, he hit 148 as the team chased 150".

-Tamim married Ayesha Siddiqa in June 2013 with a grand ceremony held at Chittagong.
-Former Prime Minister Khaleda Zia was also present at the event.
-He had his first son named Arham on 28 February 2016.
-He had his first daughter named Alishba on 19 November 2019.
+Tamim married Ayesha Siddiqa on 22 June 2013.
+They had an eight-year relationship prior to getting married.
+Their marriage involved a grand ceremony held at Chittagong and a similar kind of reception at Dhaka on 27th of the same month.
+Former Prime Minister Khaleda Zia was present at the event.
+He had his first son named Arham Iqbal Khan in 2016 and his first daughter named Alishba Iqbal Khan on 19 November 2019.

 Domestic and T20 franchise career

-He has almost 7,000 T20 runs in overall T20 matches with 32+ average.

-Dhaka Premier League
+National Cricket League

 He plays first-class cricket for Chittagong Division cricket team.